Chern Classes and Compatible Power Operations in Inertial K-theory: Examples

 \subsubsection{The virtual K-theory and virtual Chow ring of $\pro(1,3)$}

 We now study the virtual K-theory and virtual Chow ring of $\pro(1,3)$.
-Unlike the case of $\pro(1,2)$, the virtual K-theory and virtual Chow rings of $\pro(1,3)$ differ from the orbifold K-theory and the orbifold Chow rings of the cotangent bundle $T^*\pro(1,3)$, respectively.
-In particular, the inertial pair from the orbifold theory of $T^*\pro(1,3)$ is Gorenstein but not strongly Gorenstein.
+Unlike the case of $\pro(1,2)$, the formula of \cite[Theorem 4.2.2]{EJK:12a} implies that the rational virtual K-theory and rational virtual Chow rings of $\pro(1,3)$ differ from the orbifold K-theory and the orbifold Chow rings of the cotangent bundle $T^*\pro(1,3)$, respectively.
+Indeed the formula of \cite[Definition 4.0.11]{EJK:12a} shows that the class $\cs^+T^*\Pro(1,3)$ is not integral, so the inertial pair from the orbifold theory of $T^*\pro(1,3)$ is Gorenstein but not strongly Gorenstein.
 We will now describe the $\lambda$-positive elements of virtual K-theory of $\pro(1,3)$.
-Unlike the case of $\pro(1,2)$, we need to work with $\nc$-coefficients so that the set of $\lambda$-line elements generate the entire virtual K-theory group.
+Unlike the case of $\pro(1,2)$, we need to work with $\nc$-coefficients, so that the set of $\lambda$-line elements generate the entire virtual K-theory group.

-\begin{rem} For the remainder of this section, unless otherwise specified, all products are with respect to the virtual products. \end{rem}
+\begin{rem} For the remainder of this section, unless otherwise specified, all products are the virtual products. \end{rem}